 1. Do You Need a Fully Portable Router?

 If you’re looking for a truly portable Wi-Fi network that you can take on the road and set up just about anywhere there’s a radio signal, you might want to consider a 4G router with a rechargeable battery.
 For adequate battery life between charges, we recommend at least a 4,000 MAh battery.

 2. What Devices Do You Need to Connect?

 The types of wireless devices you want to connect can help determine which 4G wireless router is the best for you.
 For devices like gaming consoles and streaming boxes, you might want at least a dual-band router that supports 5GHz band Wi-Fi connectivity.

 3. What Kind of Cellular Network Do You Have?

 While a 4G/5G router may advertise 1Gbps speed capability, the actual speeds for file transfers and streaming depend on the cellular connection and signal strength.
 For example, if you don’t have 5G coverage, a 5G router won’t offer increased speed over a 4G router.
 If cell coverage is limited in your home, but you get a strong signal outdoors, you may want to consider adding an outdoor antenna to boost the router’s range.

 Some mobile and home 4G routers offer additional networking features such as VPN capability, parental controls, and guest network access.
-Some routers also come with a companion app that lets you change settings or monitor internet traffic.
+You can find some of the finest VoIP routers and routers with parental controls on our roundup lists.
+Additionally, some routers also come with a companion app that lets you change settings or monitor internet traffic.
 These features help set 4G Wi-Fi routers apart from simpler mobile hotspot devices.